rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-013/index.md

 ![KAS text layout](kas-text-layout.png)

-[KAS] by [@dhardy] is a general purpose UI toolkit; its initial aim is "old school" desktop apps with good keyboard and touchscreen support.
+[KAS] by [@dhardy] is a general purpose UI toolkit; its initial aim is "old school" desktop apps with a good keyboard and touchscreen support.
 Unlike many modern immediate-mode UIs, KAS's widgets retain state, allowing minimal per-frame updates.
-KAS supports embedded WebGPU graphics now, and will (eventually) support being embedded within other contexts (requiring only a supply of input events and implemention of some basic graphics routines).
+KAS supports embedded WebGPU graphics now, and will (eventually) support being embedded within other contexts (requiring only a supply of input events and implementation of some basic graphics routines).

 KAS v0.5 switches to a new crate for text layout, [KAS-text].
 KAS-text is a text layout